e-gov/GOVSSO/Testing.md

 #### 3.1.2 Session update

-In order for the GovSSO session to stay active, a session update is required before the ID token expires.
+In order for the GovSSO session to stay active, a session update is required before the ID token and refresh token expire.

+The session update process must adhere to the logic described in the [technical specification page](TechnicalSpecification#42-session-update-process).

-The current validity period of an ID token is 15 minutes.
-However, this value should not be hardcoded as it may be subject to change.
+Current validity period of an ID token and a refresh token is 15 minutes.
+However, this value should not be hard coded as it may be subject to change.

-To avoid any issues arising from, for example, network problems, it is advised that the client application initiates session update 2 minutes before ID token's expiration (`exp`) time.
+To avoid any issues arising from, for example, network problems, it is advised that the client application UI initiates session update 2 minutes before ID token's expiration (`exp`) time.

 It is important for the integrator to ensure that session update is triggered as a background request so that it would be seamless for the user and would not interfere with the user's activities.